sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ***TODO: Per Section 5.1 of RFC6838, was a message sent to media-types@iana.org for preliminary review?
 I didn't see it on that mailing list (did I miss it?).
 Please kick that off.***

-IANA is requested to add the following to the IANA "Media Types" registry.
+IANA is requested to add the following to the IANA "Media Types" registry {{!IANA.media-types}}.

 Type name: application